andy23512/blog-zh-tw/source/_posts/tangent-s-explanation-to-the-compatible-languages-of-charachorder-one-charachorder-two-and-master-forge.md

 {% collapsecard "Click to show the GIF" %}  ![螢幕錄影 2024-10-01 01.06.52](https://hackmd.io/_uploads/HyYci8dCA.gif)
 {% endcollapsecard %}

-And when one switches the OS layout to [QWERTZ](https://en.wikipedia.org/wiki/QWERTZ), as shown in the following GIF, the scan code of that column on the keyboard is unchanged, but the output character of the `1D` scancode becomes `y` instead of `z`, due to the change of OS layout.
+And when one switches the OS layout to [QWERTZ](https://en.wikipedia.org/wiki/QWERTZ), as shown in the following GIF, the scancodes of that column on the keyboard are unchanged, but the output character of the `1D` scancode becomes `y` instead of `z`, due to the change of OS layout.

 {% collapsecard "Click to show the GIF" %}  ![螢幕錄影 2024-10-01 08.47.58](https://hackmd.io/_uploads/SkAwv6OA0.gif)
 {% endcollapsecard %}